ui/stamps-api-docs/source/cards_api.rst

 ============= =========== =========================
-token         Yes         Authentication string number        Yes         Card number
+token         Yes         Authentication string number        Yes         Card number store         No          Integer indiciating store where the card is activated
 ============= =========== =========================

 Example of API call request using cURL: